American Indian boarding schools: Federally supported boarding schools

 Carlisle and its curriculum became the model for the Bureau of Indian Affairs.
 By 1902 it authorized 25 federally funded off-reservation schools in 15 states and territories, with a total enrollment of over 6,000 students.
 Federal legislation required Native American children to be educated according to Anglo-American standards.
 Parents had to authorize their children's attendance at boarding schools and, if they refused, officials could use coercion to gain a quota of students from any given reservation.

 Boarding schools were also established on reservations, where they were often operated by religious missions or institutes, which were generally independent of the local diocese, in the case of Catholic orders.
 Because of the distances, often Native American children were separated from their families and tribes when they attended such schools on other reservations.
 At the peak of the federal program, the BIA supported 350 boarding schools.

 In the late 19th and early 20th centuries, when students arrived at boarding schools, their lives altered dramatically.
 They were given short haircuts (a source of shame for boys of many tribes, who considered long hair part of their maturing identity), required to wear uniforms, and to take English names for use at the school.
 Sometimes the names were based on their own; other times they were assigned at random.
 The children were not allowed to speak their own languages, even between each other.
 They were required to attend church services and were often baptized as Christians.
 As was typical of the time, discipline was stiff in many schools.
 It often included assignment of extra chores for punishment, solitary confinement and corporal punishment, including beatings by teachers using sticks, rulers and belts.
+The treatment of these children was abusive.
+They suffered physical, sexual, cultural and spiritual abuse and neglect, and experienced treatment that in many cases constituted torture for speaking their Native languages.

 Anna Moore said, regarding the Phoenix Indian School: